juxor/afaq/markdown/secI1.md

 any business), it is a question of whether capitalism ensures that more plans can be co-ordinated and needs meet by means of relative prices and profit-loss accounting than by communism (free access and distribution according to need).
-As such, the question is does the capitalist system adds additional problems to the efficient co-ordination of plans?
-Libertarian communists argue, yes, it does (as we discuss at length in [section I.1.5](secI1.html#seci15)).
+As such, the question is does the capitalist system add additional problems to the efficient co-ordination of plans?
+Libertarian communists argue, yes, it does (as we discuss at length in [section I.1.5](secI1.html#seci15) ).

 All choices involve lost possibilities, so the efficient use of resources is required to increase the possibilities for creating other goods.
 At best, all